 The answer is clear!
-We need more STEM in elementary education!
+We need more STEAM in elementary education!

-We also target the highest-achieving and most passionate students for special programs that further STEM engagement and provide real-world experience in STEM fields at institutions of excellence.
+We target the highest-achieving and most passionate students for special programs like this that further STEAM engagement and provide real-world experience in STEM fields at institutions of excellence.

 +What do we do in TECH HUB?